Linuxfabrik/monitoring-plugins/CONTRIBUTING.rst

 Unit Tests
 ----------

-Implementing tests:

-* | Use the ``unittest`` framework (`https://docs.python.org/3/library/unittest.html <https://docs.python.org/3/library/unittest.html>`_).
+Unit tests are implemented using the ``unittest`` framework (`https://docs.python.org/3/library/unittest.html <https://docs.python.org/3/library/unittest.html>`_).
+Have a look at the ``fs-ro`` plugin on how to implement unit tests.
+Rules of thumb:

-  | Within your ``unit-test/run`` file, call the plugin as a bash command, capture stdout, stderr and its return code (retc), and run your assertions
-   against stdout, stderr and retc.
+* Within your ``unit-test/run`` file, call the plugin as a bash command, capture stdout, stderr and its return code (retc), and run your assertions against stdout, stderr and retc.
 * To test a plugin that needs to run some tools that aren't on your machine or that can't provide special output, provide stdout/stderr files in ``unit-test/stdout``, ``unit-test/stderr`` and/or ``unit-test/retc`` and a ``--test`` parameter to feed ``stdout/stdout-file,stderr/stderr-file,expected-retc`` into your plugin.
 If you get the ``--test`` parameter, skip the execution of your bash/psutil/whatever function.

+If you want to implement unit tests based on containers, the following rules apply:

+* Each container file does everything necessary to set up a running environment for the check plugin (e.g. install Python if you want to run the plugin inside the container).
+* The ``./run`` unit test simply calls podman and, for each containerfile found, builds the container, injects the libs and the check plugin, and runs the tests - but does not modify the container in any other way.
-For example, have a look at the ``fs-ro`` plugin on how to do this.
+* See the ``keycloak-version`` plugin for how to do this.

-Running a complete unit test:
+Running a unit test:

 .. code:: bash